Analysis | What It Means If the Coronavirus Is Called a Pandemic

 5. If not SARS, then what does qualify as a pandemic?

-A pandemic doesn’t have a formal numerical definition, but it often occurs after efforts to contain the outbreak in one region or country fail.
+There’s no formal numerical definition, but it often occurs after efforts to contain the outbreak in specific regions or countries fail.
 The goal then switches from containment to mitigation -- trying to ease the pain.
-The last virus to actually make the cut as a pandemic was the 2009 outbreak of a new strain of H1N1 flu, or swine flu.
+The last virus to make the cut as a pandemic was the 2009 outbreak of a new strain of H1N1 flu, or swine flu.
 It infected an estimated 61 million people in the U.S. alone and may have killed as many as 575,000 people worldwide in the first year it circulated, according to the CDC.
-And, long before swine flu, perhaps one of the most widely cited public health pandemics was the 1918 flu outbreak, which killed about 5% of those infected, an estimated 50 million people worldwide.
+Even then, the WHO faced criticism that it had exaggerated the threat.
+Perhaps one of the most widely cited pandemics was the 1918 flu outbreak, which killed about 5% of those infected, an estimated 50 million people worldwide.

 6. Why are we not there yet?
 Or are we?

 The WHO has said that it’s working on a new definition of a pandemic as it might relate to Covid-19, but warned that this could take some time.
 That’s in large part due to the WHO tightening its criteria for classifying an outbreak as a pandemic after the 2009 swine flu crisis.
-To be sure, the distinction may not be necessary.
 In the meantime, the WHO on Jan.
 30 declared the novel coronavirus a “public health emergency of international concern,” its highest level of alarm.
 That’s a formal declaration of a public health risk that requires a “coordinated international response.”

 --With assistance from John Lauerman.